Taken for a Ride

 Synopsis

 Two homeless boys, Mick and Sauly, live in a fictional big city that looks much like New York.
 They want to fulfill their dream of escaping to the ocean.
-Through their travels, they visit strange places, where they encounter fantastical situations and dubious characters, including a white, dictatorial farmer who hates people who are different or who move around the world, and an evil man who allegedly sold Sauly’s guardian angel.
-Taken for a Ride is a road movie filmed in the USA, Cuba and Bulgaria that critiques the rejection of poor people and social discrimination and injustice.
+Through their travels, they visit strange places, where they encounter fantastical situations and dubious characters, including: a villain who allegedly stole and sold Sauly’s guardian angel, and a white racist farmer who hates anyone who is different and distrusts people who move around the world.
+Taken for a Ride is a road movie filmed in the USA, Cuba and Bulgaria that critiques social discrimination, injustice and the abjection of poor people.
+By the director of Jacob the Liar and Trace of Stones.